Which beaches are good during the rainy season in Phuket?

 1. Paradise Beach

-This one is probably the best beach for the low season as it has decent swimming conditions and is closed to Patong and Karon.
+This one is probably the best beach for the low season as it has decent swimming conditions and is close to Patong and Karon.
 Just be aware that there is a small entry fee of 100 baht (at the time we write this page).
 The place has plenty of beach chairs and a couple of bars and restaurants, so you are all set for the day.

 2. Ao Yon Beach